mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 > I’ve long heard of Kuan Hsi.
 Now that I’ve come here I only see a hemp-soaking pool.

 A hemp-soaking pool is a very small pool with a little amount of water, which is just good enough to soak the very thin hemp.
 Do you understand? *[He chuckles.]* That is, here it says, “I only see a hemp soaking pool.”

-But according to a rumor, or according to his imagination, “the pouring mountain stream,” how big it is.
-He imagined.
+But according to rumor, or according to his imagination, “the pouring mountain stream,” he imagined how big it is.
 “But now that I’ve come here I only see a hemp soaking pool.”

 > Hsi said, “You just see the hemp-soaking pool; you don’t see the pouring mountain stream.”
 The monk said, “What is the pouring mountain stream?”
 Hsi said, “Swift as a whistling arrow.”

 It’s very [quick]. *[He makes a shooting sound.]* “Zoop!”
 You know; very quick stream.

-So that is the same story that Kuan Hsi has.
-But his answer is quite different from Joshu.
+So that is the same story that Kuan Hsi has, but his answer is quite different from Joshu.
 Joshu said, “Let the asses cross, let the horses cross.”
 That means everyday life.
 You know, everyday life, and whatever happens, he just lets all things cross.
 But according to Kuan Hsi, Kuan Hsi says, “swift as a whistling arrow.”
 Very sharp.

-That is Kuan Hsi himself.
-You have to see Kuan Hsi like this.
+That is Kuan Hsi himself; you have to see Kuan Hsi like this.
 Kuan Hsi means the buddha-nature.
 What is a buddha?
 You see just a little pool?
 But you have to see the big stream, so-called Buddha.
 What is the Buddha?

 According to him, Buddha is “swift as a whistling arrow.”
 Very quick.
 Very sharp.